 Instructions

-• Stir in the diced red onion with the sweet potatoes.
-Let them cook together for about three to four minutes, until the onion softens and turns translucent.
+• Stir in the onion and cook for 3 to 4 minutes, until the onion is softened.

-• Add the bell pepper and spinach into the skillet.
-Stir everything together.
-Let it cook for one to two minutes, just until the spinach wilts down.
-Sprinkle in the smoked paprika, salt, and black pepper.
+• Add the bell pepper and the spinach.
+Cook for 1 to 2 minutes, until the spinach wilts.
+Season the mixture with the smoked paprika, salt, and pepper.

 Nutrition